ramkyc/fyers/docs/brownfield-architecture.md

 - **Purpose**: Contains the core logic for managing a trading account's state.
 - **Key Files**: `portfolio.py`, `oms.py` (Order Management System), `engine.py` (Live Trading Engine)
 - **Functionality**:
-    - `Portfolio`: Tracks cash, positions, and P&L for a **live paper trading session**.
+    - `Portfolio`: Tracks cash, positions, and P&L for a trading session.
     - `OrderManager`: Simulates or places real orders, updating the portfolio accordingly.
-    - `LiveTradingEngine`: Connects to the Fyers WebSocket to process live ticks and pass them to a strategy.
+    - `LiveTradingEngine`: Inherits directly from the Fyers `FyersDataSocket` class.
+It acts as the primary event handler for all WebSocket communications (connection, messages, errors, closure), processes live ticks, and stores them in the database.

 ### `src/backtesting`
 - **Purpose**: Provides a flexible, event-driven backtesting engine.